Press and Credential Policies

 BASKETBALL

-• Shooting on the court during timeouts is not permitted and at no time may photographers or videographers work from directly behind the official scorer's table, media table or team benches.
+• Shooting on the court during timeouts is not permitted, and at no time may photographers or videographers work from directly behind the official scorer's table, media table or team benches.

 • A still photographer shall not use a flash attached to the camera or attached to any other courtside location to shoot game action.
 On-camera flashes may be used during celebrations and presentations.